 All Work to be Inspected.
 All sewer construction work shall be inspected by the Manager or designee to ensure compliance with all requirements of the District.
 No sewer shall be covered at any point until it has been inspected and passed for acceptance.
 No sewer shall be connected to the District's sewer collection system until the work has been completed, inspected and approved by the Manager.

 Notification.
 It shall be the duty of the person doing the work to notify the District that said work is ready for inspection.
-Such notification shall be given not less than twenty-four (24) hours (not including weekends and holidays) before the work is to be inspected.
+Such notification shall be given not less than forty-eight (48) hours, not including weekends and holidays, before the work is to be inspected.
 It shall be the duty of the person doing the work to make sure that the work will stand the tests required by the District before giving the above notification.

 Condemned Work.
 When any work has been inspected and the work disapproved, a notice to that effect shall be given instructing the applicant or owner to repair the sewer or other work in accordance with the District's Ordinances, rules and regulations.